CSFTL Quick Stats

 The seat belt installation for the Transitions is easy and straight forward.
 The belt path for using the seat in harness mode is wide and easily accessible.
 Having a wide belt path is beneficial, as it makes it easier to thread the seat belt and tighten it.

 The top tether comes attached to the tether storage hook on the back of the seat.
 It is important to always use the top tether.
 The top tether on the Transitions is easy to clip onto the tether anchor, and easy to tighten and adjust.
 The lower anchors on the seat feature what Evenflo calls “quick connectors.”
 These are different from standard lower anchor connectors and easier to use.
 Standard lower anchor connectors are clip style, which require you to hook around the lower anchor of the vehicle.
 The quick connectors are the push on style.
 There are arrows on the connectors that need to point.
 These quick connectors also feature a red tab to pull on to release.
-The weight limit for the lower anchors on the seat is 45lbs.
-Once your child reaches 45lbs in harness mode, the seat must be installed with the seatbelt.
+The weight limit for the lower anchors on the seat is 45 pounds.
+Once your child weighs 45 pounds, the Transitions must be installed with the seatbelt in harnessed mode.
 The seat features handy storage spots for both the tether anchor and the lower anchors.
-If you are using the seat for a child less than 40lbs, you MUST use the recline stand on the bottom of the seat.
+If you are using the seat for a child who weighs less than 40 pounds, you MUST use the recline stand on the bottom of the seat.

 Fit to Child

-This model is 2.5 years old, 28lbs and 34.5″.
+This model is 2.5 years old, weighs 28 pounds and is 34.5 inches tall.
 With this model, with the headrest in the correct position, it tended to push her head forward a little bit.
 She is using the third harness slot position.
-She is required to use the harness covers as she is under 40lbs.
-The material is rougher, so could irritate some children’s skin.
+She is required to use the harness covers since she weighs less than 40 pounds.
+The material on the harness covers is rougher than the cover material, so they could irritate some children’s skin.

 Here we see the fit on a 4.5 years old, 41 pound, 41 inch tall model.
 He is using the second to the top harness slot, so he has plenty of room to grow!
 He fell asleep several times in this seat and looked very comfortable.

-This model is 5 years old, about 45 inches and 46lbs.
+This model is 5 years old, weighs 46 pounds and is 45 inches tall.
 She found the seat to be comfortable and “squishy.”
-She also found the strap covers that come with the seat, which are required to be used for a child under 40lbs, to be itchy.
+She also found the strap covers that come with the seat, which are required to be used for a child under 40 pounds, to be itchy.
 The harness straps are pretty narrow set, so I was concerned about them cutting into her neck without the covers.
 This was not a concern or an issue for her.
 With 18 inch top slots, she fit well on the last set of harness slots, with about 1.5 inches of growing room.
 The head wings on the seat provided a comfy place to rest her head when sleepy.

-Here is the harness fit on a 6-year-old, 51 pound, and 47″ model.
+This 6 year old model weighs 51 pounds, and is 47 inches tall.
 She was right at the top of the harness slots so would need to transition to the high back booster mode soon.
 She fit well in the booster mode as well, but was sad she was almost too big for the harness.